 Establish a New Scholarship Fund

+Establishing a scholarship is a wonderful way to honor one’s legacy or encourage and assist students with financial need to pursue studies in a particular field.
 Interested donors can establish a new scholarship to be managed by The Summit Foundation.
-To learn more, please email [email protected]
+To learn more, please email [email protected].

 The Summit Foundation also manages the following scholarships: